Hernia Mesh Surgery

 Doctor preparing robotic surgery equipment

-The instruments used in robotic hernia operations are smaller and easier to maneuver than other tools, allowing for better precision.
-This approach can cause less blood loss, reduced tissue damage and more nominal levels of pain.
+The instruments used in robotic hernia operations are smaller and easier to maneuver than other tools, allowing for greater precision.
+This approach can result in less blood loss, reduced tissue damage, and lower levels of pain.
 If hernia mesh revision surgery is necessary, both laparoscopic and robotic approaches are effective options.

-Most hernia surgeries in the United States utilize the open repair method.
+Most hernia surgeries in the U.S. use the open repair method.
 Many patients go home on the same day as the procedure.

 1. The doctor assesses the patient’s health and medications.